 It has long been theorized that entities, spirits, ghosts etc may be more visible in other light spectrums than the normal narrow range of visible light.

-UV (aka “black light”) light hasn’t received much review in paranormal research, probably because it isn’t as easy to generate and use, as built-in IR illuminators.
+UV (aka "black light") light hasn't received much review in paranormal research, probably because it isn't as easy to generate and use, as built-in IR illuminators.
 Some paranormal investigators have reported that certain brands of night vision camcorders are very sensitive to UV light.
 It has been reported that using a UV light source with the camera in night vision/night/shot mode illuminates much better then in regular IR night vision/shot mode.
+To take photographs in UV Light, you would have to have a digital camera and then have an added on UV dual bandpass lens.
+The Digital Camera that we use for UV photography is a Nikon SLR D50 with a Schott BG25 UV Dual Bandpass Lens.
 To date, however, we have not seen any significant improvement in collecting paranormal evidence by using UV light instead of IR light.
 Further research is being conducted.

 Based on research and discussions it appears that entities, ghosts, spirits etc. are more sensitive to being seen in IR light than UV light.
 This is in line with another theory that ghosts move very quickly through our space/time.
-A high speed object would be better illuminated with a low frequency/long wave light source, than a high frequency/short wave source.
-It is also possible that whatever the composition of ghosts are (including ectoplasm) that it is more sensitive to reflecting IR light.
+A high-speed object would be better illuminated with a low frequency/long wave light source, than a high frequency/short wave source.
+It is also possible that whatever the composition of a ghost is (including ectoplasm) that it is more sensitive to reflecting IR light.